ljpatrick/marxpaint/docs/README.txt

                               Tux Paint allows inputting characters in
                               different languages.
 Most Latin characters
-                              (A-Z, n, egrave;, etc.) can by entered directly.
+                              (A-Z, n, e, etc.) can by entered directly.
 Some languages require that Tux Paint be switched into an alternate input mode before entering, and some characters must be composed using numerous keypresses.

                               When Tux Paint's locale is set to one of the supported languages that require an alternate